Biden Seizes the Center

 If it’s not quite morning in America, President Joe Biden tried to persuade Americans during his first State of the Union address, we might be starting to see glimmers of the dawn.

 “There’s something happening in America,” Biden said tonight.
 “Just look around and you’ll see an amazing story.”
 That message is a tough sell.
 Polls show that Americans are not happy about what they see around them—or how the president is governing.
-Large majorities believe the country on the wrong track, and the president’s approval rating continues to sink.
+Large majorities believe that the country is on the wrong track, and the president’s approval rating continues to sink.
 Even as COVID-19 numbers recede in the United States, voters are nervously watching the Russian invasion of Ukraine.

-So rather than try to convince Americans not to believe what they’re feeling, or claim credit for things they don’t see, Biden offered them a promise that things are about to get better.
+So rather than trying to convince Americans not to believe what they’re feeling, or claiming credit for things they don’t see, Biden offered them a promise that things are about to get better.
 To make the case, he tacked toward the middle—with a few pointed detours—delivering a speech that hews closer to the “popularist” movement in the Democratic Party than to its more progressive contingent.

 Thus one of Biden’s most notable lines was about criminal justice.
 “We should all agree: The answer is not to defund the police,” Biden said.
 “The answer is to fund the police with the resources and training they need to protect our communities.
 Fund them.
 Fund them.
 Fund them.”

 This is not a new position for him—Biden bucked calls to slash spending on law enforcement during the 2020 primary campaign and has remained steadfast in his support of police.
 But giving the law-enforcement community an honored role in the speech was a statement of Biden’s politics as much as his policy.
-When the president discussed immigration, he led with efforts to make the border more secure, and only afterwards called for a pathway to citizenship for DREAMers and some other immigrants.
-And a section of Biden’s speech about revitalizing manufacturing and buying American goods, even inspired a “U-S-A” chant—just like the one that broke out during one of Donald Trump’s State of the Union speeches.
+When the president discussed immigration, he led with efforts to make the border more secure, and only afterward called for a pathway to citizenship for Dreamers and some other immigrants.
+And a section of Biden’s speech, about revitalizing manufacturing and buying American goods, even inspired a “U-S-A” chant—just like the one that broke out during one of Donald Trump’s State of the Union speeches.

 Biden didn’t embrace Republican positions, but he emphasized areas where bipartisanship already exists.
 The speech began with a rousing paean to Ukraine.
 Vladimir Putin “thought he could roll into Ukraine and the world would roll over.
 Instead he met a wall of strength he never anticipated or imagined,” Biden said.
 “He met the Ukrainian people.”
 Members stood to applaud Ukrainian Ambassador Oksana Markarova, and many in the chamber wore the Ukrainian colors of yellow and blue.